mbiondi18/Edges-PyAlGraph/diagrams/README.md

 ### Component Interaction Diagram
 Illustrates how the different components interact during key operations, showing the flow of data and control between classes.

-### Sequence Diagram
+### Sequence Diagrams
+Three separate sequence diagrams are provided:
-Shows the step-by-step sequence of operations when a user creates and colors a bipartite graph.
+1. **Bipartite Graph Workflow** - Shows the step-by-step sequence of operations when a user creates and colors a bipartite graph.
+2. **Regular Graph Workflow** - Shows the step-by-step sequence of operations when a user creates and colors a regular graph.
+3. **Combined Workflow** - Shows both workflows in a single diagram with branches, allowing for easy comparison.

 ### Flowchart
-Depicts the algorithmic flow of the application, from start to finish, for coloring bipartite graphs.
+Depicts the algorithmic flow of the application, from start to finish, for coloring both regular and bipartite graphs.